 Telematics can alert you to unsafe driver behaviors such as repeatedly driving over the speed limit, failing to wear a seat belt or constantly braking and/or accelerating too quickly.
 Once you know about a driver’s behavior behind the wheel, you can choose to provide additional training to address specific, repeated problems.

 In a 2019 survey, fleet managers said that they saw a noticeable improvement in driver behavior when they began to use telematics and reported improved driver safety as one of the primary benefits in investing in telematics.

 Technology in development that could help reduce the number of preventable crashes includes such features as disabling cell phones while the car is in motion and forward-looking autonomous braking systems.
 Staying informed about the latest, up-and-coming technology can provide you with ever-evolving tools to continue reducing crashes.

 In today’s 24/7 world, there is more pressure than ever before to deliver goods faster and cheaper than competitors.
 In some cases, that leads to longer driving schedules, which leads to driver fatigue.
 When drivers are fatigued, they cannot accurately assess the situation on the road, and their reaction times are slowed.

+The Network of Employers for Traffic Safety (NETS), blamed 1,800 fatalities and 379,000 injuries in 2018.
 As part of a commitment to a culture of safety, driver safety professionals can choose to control driver fatigue by developing business practices that better manage how much time drivers are spending on the road and by following the Federal Motor Carrier Safety Administration’s Hours of Service guidelines.

 #5: Invest in Training